 \subsection{System Model}

-Considering a visually protected DJSCC transmission system as shown in the lower part of Fig.~\ref{Fig:edjscc}, a plain image is represented by $\boldsymbol{x} \in \mathbb{R}^n$, where $\mathbb{R}$ denotes the set of real numbers and $n=h \times w \times c$. $h, w, c$ denote the width, height, and the number of channels of an image, respectively.
-The encryption network transforms the plain image into a visually protected image.
-This encryption process can be expressed as:
+Considering a visually protected DJSCC transmission system, as shown in the lower part of Fig.~\ref{Fig:edjscc}, a plain image is represented by $\boldsymbol{x} \in \mathbb{R}^n$, where $\mathbb{R}$ denotes the set of real numbers and $n=h \times w \times c$.
+Here, $h, w$ and $c$ denote the height, the width and the number of channels of an image, respectively.
+The protection module transforms the plain image into a visually protected image, which is expressed as: